1 About us

 4.5.4 To comply with applicable anti-money laundering legislation, we will require you to provide us with certain documents and information on the business itself, the directors, partners or other responsible officers, beneficial owners and the Users.
 You are responsible for securing any permission required from an individual in relation to the use and retention of their Personal Data by us to open and operate the Business Account.
 You can contact the Support Team for details of the information we require.
 We reserve the right to request such information and documentation we believe is necessary to continue to meet our statutory obligations at any time during which you hold a Business Account with us.
 If you do not provide the information and documents we require, we do not have to provide the Services to you or we may restrict the functionality and Limits on your Business Account.

 4.6 Availability of our service

 4.6.1 We endeavour to provide our service 24 hours per day, however the Service will be unavailable on certain occasions for essential maintenance.
 We make every effort to minimise any disruption to the Services during system maintenance and system upgrades, and all planned maintenance is scheduled outside of Business Hours.
-Furthermore, currency conversion is not available 24 hours per day.
-The hours of anticipated availability are contained in the FAQ section of the website.
+Furthermore, while we endeavour to provide currency conversion 24 hours per day, there may be occasions when this service is not available.